orientechnologies/orientdb-docs/Incremental-Backup-And-Restore.md

 ## How does it work?

-Every time a backup is executed, OrientDB writes in the database directory a file named `last-backup.json`.
+Every time a backup is executed, OrientDB writes a file named `last-backup.json` in the database directory.
 This is an example of the content:

 ```json
 {